-With respect to firearms offences, data from 2017 suggests that Black offenders were overrepresented among those convicted of various firearms offences that carry a mandatory minimum sentence.
-Many of the mandatory minimum sentences of imprisonment removed by Bill C-22 - including those contained in sections 85, 99, 100, 244 and 344 of the Code - are for offences for which Black offenders are disproportionately convicted.
-Indigenous offenders are also overrepresented among those serving terms for a firearms offence that has an applicable mandatory minimum sentence of imprisonment.
+With respect to firearms offences, data suggest that Black offenders admitted to federal correctional facilities were overrepresented among those convicted of various firearms offences that carry a mandatory minimum sentence, though to a lesser extent in the later years of the 10-year period from 2007-2008 to 2016-2017 than in the earlier years of the same period.
+Many of the mandatory minimum sentences of imprisonment removed by Bill C-5 - including those contained in sections 85, 99, 100, 244 and 344 of the Code - are for offences for which Black offenders are disproportionately convicted.
+Indigenous offenders are also overrepresented among those serving a federal sentence for a firearms offence that has an applicable mandatory minimum sentence of imprisonment.
 The proportion of Indigenous offenders in custody for firearms offences that carry mandatory minimum sentences of imprisonment rose from 17.5% in 2007-2008 to 40% in 2016-2017.
+In comparison, the proportion of white offenders decreased from 52% to 41% over the same period, and the proportion of racialized group members who were not Black fluctuated throughout the period, ranging from 6% to 15% of federal offenders admitted for firearm-related offences punishable by a mandatory minimum sentence, depending on the year in question.25